saikiranpattipaka/Notes/Kubernetes Notes/Kubernetes Notes.md

 - Monitoring: Integrate tools like Prometheus, Grafana, or AWS CloudWatch for monitoring Kubernetes clusters.
 - CI/CD: Kubernetes distributions often integrate with continuous integration/continuous deployment pipelines to facilitate automated testing and deployment of applications.

-### Kubernetes Cluster Installation Summary
-#### 1. Choose a tool: Use eksctl for EKS or kops for custom or AWS-based Kubernetes clusters.
-#### 2. Set up your environment: Configure necessary AWS credentials, and tools like kubectl.
-#### 3. Create a Cluster: Run the appropriate commands to create your cluster.
-#### 4. Validate and Manage: Use tools to validate and manage your cluster, and apply ongoing updates as needed.
-#### 5. Monitoring and Scaling: Configure auto-scaling and integrate monitoring tools to keep track of performance.